 The location of the program within the College of Architecture and Environmental Design (CAED) provides cross-disciplinary opportunities in the areas of Landscape Architecture, Construction Management, City & Regional Planning and Architectural Engineering.

 Please see Current Students by year for full course descriptions.

-The following minors are currently available to architecture majors within the College of Architecture and Environmental Design.
-They reflect some of the interdisciplinary opportunities within the college.
+The following minors are currently available to all undergraduate students including architecture majors within the College of Architecture and Environmental Design.
+They reflect some of the interdisciplinary opportunities associated with the college.

 - Architectural Engineering Minor

 - Real Property Development Minor